 - ChlVPP: chlorambucil, vinblastine, procarbazine and prednisolone.

-Please see our booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about chemotherapy, or learn more about chemotherapy here.
+Please see our booklet Understanding Chemotherapy and other drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more about chemotherapy, or learn more about chemotherapy here.

 Steroids are drugs that are given with chemotherapy to treat Hodgkin lymphoma.
 Steroids work very well with chemotherapy.
 Steroids can also be given to help you with some of the side-effects that you might experience - e.g., feeling sick.
 Steroids are usually given as tablets.
 When you take steroids, you might experience some side-effects including: